catmaid/CATMAID/INSTALL.md

 ... depending on the approach you took above.
 You will get an error to tell you that no projects are found.
-If you want to create some example projects, stacks and a user account for testing, you should do:
+If you want to create some example projects, stacks and a user account for testing, you should run:

-     psql -U catmaid_user catmaid < docs/example-projects.sql
+     scripts/insert-example/projects.py

 Then you can use the default login::